victorchall/EveryDream2trainer/README.md

 If you find this tool useful, please consider subscribing to the project on [Patreon](https://www.patreon.com/everydream) or a one-time donation at [Ko-fi](https://ko-fi.com/everydream).

+If you're coming from Dreambooth, please [read this](doc/NOTDREAMBOOTH.md) for an explanation of why EveryDream is not Dreambooth.

 ## Video tutorials

 ### [Basic setup and getting started](https://www.youtube.com/watch?v=OgpJK8SUW3c)